Which brands go and which brands grow during an M&A?

 When you’re bringing together different product or services categories, it’s important to consider the brand’s boundaries.
 Does the identity and built-up equity of the current brand allow it to flex—or would applying it to different categories be too far a stretch?
 For example, Volkswagen wouldn’t want to simply stamp its brand on a Bentley or a Porsche—the equities are too strong.
 Certain product brands simply don’t stretch into new categories because the identity has become synonymous with what they offer.
 Knowing the answer to these questions—and the reasons behind them—lets you know where and how far the brand can grow.

 A model for deciding where a brand stands:

-This scheme simply outlines a process for arriving at a decision—it’s not one-size-fits-all.
-Factors will vary.
+This scheme outlines a process for arriving at a decision, but it’s not one-size-fits-all; factors will vary.
 In some cases, for example, internal considerations will create a new checkpoint, if adopting the brand in question presents significant risk of employee attrition.
 Prioritizing and connecting these considerations is the most effective way to build and grow the new M&A brand or portfolio.

 Knowledge is power.
 Making gut decisions during a merger or acquisition can lead to pitfalls down the road—ones that end up unraveling your growth strategy.
 Employing smart analytics, research and data, and a customized tool for evaluating the role of the brands in question will focus your strategy and create the strongest foundation for growing the newly compounded business.